German dialects: Venezuelan German

 The Colonia Tovar dialect, or Alemán Coloniero, is a dialect spoken in Colonia Tovar, Venezuela, that belongs to the Low Alemannic branch of German.
 The dialect, like other Alemannic dialects, is not mutually intelligible with Standard German.
 It is spoken by descendants of Germans from the Black Forest region of southern Baden, who emigrated to Venezuela in 1843.
 The dialect has also acquired some Spanish loanwords.

-Standard American German
+American German

 Currently 1.1 million American citizens speak German, with the most being in the Dakotas.
 German was at one time the lingua franca in many American regions, with high density in the Midwest, but St. Louis, Milwaukee, New Orleans, New York City and a great many others cities had a very high German-speaking population.
 By 1900, over 554 Standard German-language newspapers were in circulation.

 The rise in American ethnic nativist pride, especially during World War I, led to a zealous push for the Americanization of hyphenated Americans to reclaim the White Anglo-Saxon Protestant hegemonic influence once again, as the surges of immigration had forever changed the dynamic nation.
 All things and individuals with ties to Germany were thus subjected to public harassment, distrust, or even death, such as in the lynching of Robert Prager, a German seeking to become naturalized in St. Louis.